Essential open book foliation and fractional Dehn twist coefficient: Fractional Dehn twist coefficients

 \section{Fractional Dehn twist coefficients}

-In this section we review the notion of right-veering diffeomorphisms and the fractional Dehn twist coefficient defined by Honda, Kazez and Mati\'c \cite{hkm1} and present its basic properties.
-We show that the fractional Dehn twist coefficient is effectively computable and give an alternative description which does not require the Nielsen-Thurston classification.
+In this section we review the notion of right-veering diffeomorphisms and the fractional Dehn twist coefficient (FDTC) defined by Honda, Kazez and Mati\'c \cite{hkm1} and study its basic properties.
+Then we show that the FDTC is effectively computable and give an alternative description that does not require the Nielsen-Thurston classification.

-\subsection{Definitions of $c(\phi, C)$ and $c(\phi_L, C)$}
+\subsection{Definitions of $c(\phi, C)$ and $c(\phi, L, C)$}